uviclibraries/unix-introduction/navigating-files-directories.md

 `ls`

 -   Lists the contents of a directory.
 Some systems will have different colours for directories and files, but as a rule of thumb, files will always end in a file extension (ie. `.docx`, `.ppt`, `.txt`, etc).
+As you can see, my root directory only has sub-directories, and no files.

 <img src="images/ls.png" height="75" />